HotshotGTV/Fortnite-External-Drivers-Leaked/README.md

 # Fortnite-External-Drivers-Leaked
 Fortnite External Drivers Leaked

-To run the driver click run.bat and only works for Windows 10 1909
+How to run driver:

+1. Make sure you are on Windows 10 1909
+2. Click run.bat to load driver
+3. Run your skidded External

 Discord: dsc.lol/shotfn